ulisesgopa/erp-crm-next/README.md

 1. More AI powered - daily summary of tasks and project (OpenAI integration ) - in test
 2. Email campaigns management - integration to MailChimp and Listmonk - in planning
 3. Docker version - in planning (There will be complete bundle to run NextCRM on-premise)
-4. Testing - Jest + Cypress - in planning
+4. Testing - Jest + Cypress - integrated
 5. Fix all Types issues ( nom more "any" ) - in progress
-6. i18n - localization - in planning
+6. i18n - localization - integrated

 ## Emails